Marlon Brando: Lifestyle

-Political activism
+Activism

-In 1946, Brando performed in Ben Hecht's Zionist play A Flag is Born.
+In 1946, Brando performed in Ben Hecht's Zionist play A Flag Is Born.
 He attended some fundraisers for John F. Kennedy in the 1960 presidential election.
 In August 1963, he participated in the March on Washington along with fellow celebrities Harry Belafonte, James Garner, Charlton Heston, Burt Lancaster and Sidney Poitier.
 Along with Paul Newman, Brando also participated in the Freedom Rides.
 Brando supported Lyndon B. Johnson in the 1964 United States presidential election.

-In autumn of 1967, Brando visited Helsinki, Finland at a charity party organized by UNICEF at the Helsinki City Theatre.
+In autumn of 1967, Brando visited Helsinki, Finland, at a charity party organized by UNICEF at the Helsinki City Theatre.
 The gala was televised in thirteen countries.
 Brando's visit was based on the famine he had seen in Bihar, India, and he presented the film he shot there to the press and invited guests.
 He spoke in favor of children's rights and development aid in developing countries.

-In the aftermath of the 1968 assassination of Martin Luther King Jr., Brando made one of the strongest commitments to furthering King's work.
-Shortly after King's death, he announced that he was bowing out of the lead role of a major film (The Arrangement) (1969) which was about to begin production in order to devote himself to the civil rights movement.
+In the aftermath of the 1968 assassination of Martin Luther King Jr., he announced that he was bowing out of the lead role of a major film, The Arrangement (1969), which was about to begin production, to devote himself to the civil rights movement.
 "I felt I'd better go find out where it is; what it is to be black in this country; what this rage is all about," Brando said on the late-night ABC-TV talk show Joey Bishop Show.
-In A&E's Biography episode on Brando, actor and co-star Martin Sheen states, "I'll never forget the night that Reverend King was shot and I turned on the news and Marlon was walking through Harlem with Mayor Lindsay.
+In A&E's Biography episode on Brando, actor and co-star Martin Sheen states: "I'll never forget the night that Reverend King was shot and I turned on the news and Marlon was walking through Harlem with Mayor Lindsay.
 And there were snipers and there was a lot of unrest and he kept walking and talking through those neighborhoods with Mayor Lindsay.
 It was one of the most incredible acts of courage I ever saw, and it meant a lot and did a lot."